 After the christening of Prince Louis at the St. James Palace yesterday, I was not expecting Duchess to be present at today’s event.
 It was a lovely gesture from Duchess to be there as Prince William has served as RAF pilot for a long time.

 One amusing fact about the coat is the design.
-It has same design as the white coat dress Duchess wore at the christening of Princess Charlotte.
-Kate also has the same design in cream that she wore on Royal Wedding this year.
+It has the same design as the white coat dress Duchess wore at the christening of Princess Charlotte.
+Duchess wore the same design on Royal Wedding this year.
 The coat features wide lapel collars with fit and flare bodice.

 The Duchess debuted a new hat and milliner Sean Barrett today.
 She wore a matching pale blue beret.
 Milliner Sean Barrett is famous for his designs for the cast of Downtown Abbey and The Crown.